 Further complaints by Spain against the so-called "EU Patent Package" were dismissed by the Court of Justice of the European Union, but a major setback for this project occurred in Germany.
 In 2017, a constitutional complaint against the nationally necessary approval act for incorporating the UPCA into law was filed before the German Federal Constitutional Court.
-In February 2020, the court allowed the complaint and declared the approval act null and void.
-The approval act would have transferred sovereign rights to the newly created UPC, thus effecting a substantive constitutional amendment.
-However, according to the court, this lacked the necessary approval of a two-thirds majority of all members of the Bundestag (Parliament) and the Bundestat (Federal Council).
+In February 2020, the court allowed the complaint and declared the approval act null and void.20 The approval act would have transferred sovereign rights to the newly created UPC, thus effecting a substantive constitutional amendment.
+However, according to the court, this lacked the necessary approval of a twothirds majority of all members of the Bundestag (Parliament) and the Bundesrat (Federal Council).
 The unanimous resolution of the Parliament, at which only 35 parliamentarians were present, was therefore not sufficient.
 Accordingly, Germany (as one of the necessary signatory countries) was not able to ratify the UPCA.
 However, only a couple of months after this decision, the Parliament and the Federal Council adopted the approval act with the required two-thirds majority.
 A further constitutional complaint against the approval act is still pending.
-In the meantime, the Federal Constitutional Court has in preliminary proceedings already decided that the complaint is obviously inadmissible.
-Accordingly, Germany was finally able to ratify the UPCA but as of today, it has not submitted its ratification deed with the Registry of the UPC.
-This was expected to happen in December 2022 but will likely be delayed by another two months due to the postponement of the official start date of the UPC from April 1, 2023, to June 1, 2023.
+In the meantime, the Federal Constitutional Court has in preliminary proceedings already decided that the complaint is obviously inadmissible.21 Germany was finally able to ratify the UPCA and deposited its ratification deed with the Registry of the UPC on February 17, 2023, enabling the UPC to start on June 1 (cf. Art.
+89 UPCA).